lavya77/lavya77/README.md

 ---

 ## About
-Computer Science student focused on backend development and scalable web services.
+Computer Science student specializing in backend development and scalable web services.
 I build RESTful APIs, management systems and automation tools using Python and Django.
 Interested in system design, clean architecture and practical software engineering.